 The Mascarpone Topped Cream Cake absolutely satisfied my cravings.
 The tiny hint of lemon in the mascarpone is very subtle and works with the nutty, fruity, spiced cake.
 This may very well be one of THE very best recipes I have come up with so far!

 No I’m not egotistical, in fact the very opposite.
-Many recipes do not make it on to Feasting is Fun as they aren’t good enough.
-Considering I wasn’t at my best, physically, this cake hits all the right spots.
+So many recipes do not make it on to Feasting is Fun as they aren’t good enough.
+Also considering I wasn’t at my best, physically, this cake hits all the right spots.
 Spiced, crunchy, moist, fruity without tasting like a fruit cake.
-For me it is perfect.

 If you have enjoyed the recipe for this Mascarpone Topped Carrot Cake you may also enjoy these:

 Any of these delicious cakes would make a wonderful gift to new neighbours, friends who have moved home, even bereaved families.
-Taking cake to those struggling with grief isn’t necessarily for them to eat.
-No doubt they will have endless visitors wishing to pay their respects.
-A slice of cake, that someone has thoughtfully made, served with a cup of tea, may just make the visits more bearable.
+Although taking cake to those struggling with grief isn’t necessarily for them to eat.
+Rather it’s likely they will have endless visitors wishing to pay their respects.
+And a slice of cake, that someone has thoughtfully made, served with a cup of tea, may just make the visits more bearable.

 Everytime I use her cutters, cake stand, dragee balls or a myriad of other everyday kitchen items, I feel close to her.
-Remembering her laugh, tinkling across the gardens mid afternoon, or how we finished each other’s sentences.
-She truly was the very best of people who lived her life to the full, despite becoming a widow at too young an age.
+Whether it’s the memory of her laugh, tinkling across the gardens mid afternoon, or how we finished each other’s sentences.
+And she truly was the very best of people who lived her life to the full, despite becoming a widow at too young an age.
 Pat was the Green Goddess, my chief taste tester.

-This post is dedicated to her and the love she had for people.
-Life is not about what we do.
+So this post is dedicated to her and the love she had for people.
+Because life is not about what we do.
 It is not about who we love.
-It is indeed about those whose hearts we touch.
+Rather it is indeed about those whose hearts we touch.
 How much we are loved in return.
 Please see Important Stuff.